The Ethics of Change Work — NLP and Symbolic Modelling

 In addition, an experienced facilitator will quickly notice when the client’s description of a pattern in their life is happening isomorphically in the therapy session.
 Working in metaphor makes this easier to spot.
 At this point the facilitator ‘goes live’ and works with the moment-by-moment responses of the client to their own perceptions.
 This switch from the client talking ‘about’ the content of their perception, to them experiencing the process of their perceptions changing right here, right now, is often a key moment in the change process.

 To extend the discussion outside of the frame of Grove’s patterning, any process can be misused.
-In order to remain ethical using Clean Language (or Symbolic Modelling) the facilitator needs, in our opinion
+In order to remain ethical using Clean Language (or Symbolic Modelling) the facilitator needs, in our opinion, to:

 Because the client’s desired outcome changes during the process they rarely end up where they expected.
 However, by the facilitator maintaining a strong awareness of the client’s current desired outcome (which may be in entirely metaphorical terms) and using that to orientate the direction of their clean questions, the facilitator is deterred from ‘knowing what is best for the client’.
 This means the facilitator has to rely on their in-the-moment creativity that emerges from the interaction of their own system with that of the client’s and the local environment.